 In the RM-REGISTERED state, the UE shall:

-- perform Mobility Registration Update procedure if the current TAI of the serving cell (see TS 37.340 [31]) is not in the list of TAIs that the UE has received from the network in order to maintain the registration and enable the AMF to page the UE;- perform Periodic Registration Update procedure triggered by expiration of the periodic update timer to notify the network that the UE is still active.
+- perform Mobility Registration Update procedure if the current TAI of the serving cell (see TS 37.340 [31]) is not in the list of TAIs that the UE has received from the network in order to maintain the registration and enable the AMF to page the UE;

+NOTE1: Additional considerations for Mobility Registration Update in case of NR satellite access are provided in clause 5.4.11.6.

+- perform Periodic Registration Update procedure triggered by expiration of the periodic update timer to notify the network that the UE is still active.

 - perform a Mobility Registration Update procedure to update its capability information or to re-negotiate protocol parameters with the network;